Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Introduction

 \section{Introduction}

 Quantum entanglement is at the heart of quantum physics and several quantum information processing applications \cite{Horodecki2009Quantum,Guhne2009Entanglement,Friis2019,Horodecki2021Quantum}.
 It also plays a central role in quantum metrology.
 It is known that interparticle entanglement is needed to overcome the shot-noise limit of the precision in parameter estimation in a linear interferometer \cite{Pezze2009Entanglement}.
-It has also been shown that the larger the achieved precision in parameter estimation with a multiparticle system, the larger the depth of entanglement the state must posses \cite{Hyllus2012Fisher,Toth2012Multipartite}.
+It has also been shown that the larger the achieved precision in parameter estimation with a multiparticle system, the larger the depth of entanglement the state must possess \cite{Hyllus2012Fisher,Toth2012Multipartite}.
 However, not all entangled states are useful for metrology \cite{Hyllus2010Not}.
+Even bound entangled states, which are considered very weakly entangled, can be more useful for metrology than some distillable entangled states \cite{Czekaj2015Quantum,Toth2018Quantum,Pal2021Bound}.

 At this point, several important questions arise.
-First, how could we find the quantum state within a given set of states that overcomes the most the performance of separable states for a given Hamiltonian?
-Efficient iterative methods have been presented for this task for various situations \cite{Macieszczak2013Quantum_arxiv,Macieszczak2014Bayesian,Toth2018Quantum,Pal2021Bound}.
-A variational technique for efficiently searching in the high-dimensional space of quantum states was also applied for a similar task \cite{Koczor2020Variational}.
+How can we find the best quantum state for metrology for a given setup?
+Perhaps, historically one of the first methods was the iterative see-saw (ISS) method applied in the quantum Fisher information picture \cite{Macieszczak2013Quantum_arxiv,Toth2018Quantum,Chabuda2020Tensor,Pal2021Bound}, as well as in the Bayesian one \cite{DemkowiczDobrzanksi2011Optimal,Macieszczak2014Bayesian,Jarzyna2015True}.
+There are also methods based on an optimization over the purifications \cite{Escher2011General,Demkowicz-Dobrzanski2012The,DemkowiczDobrzanski2014Using}.
+It is also possible to use variational techniques for efficiently searching in the high-dimensional space of quantum states, which was also applied for a similar task \cite{Koczor2020Variational,Beckey2022Variational}.
+The variational search methods can even be tailored for particular physical systems, such as tweezer arrays as programmable quantum sensors \cite{Kaubruegger2019Variational}.

 Another relevant question is how we could find the optimal Hamiltonian for a given quantum state.
 In the qubit case, it has been studied how to optimize the metrological performance for local Hamiltonians that are all Pauli spin matrices rotated by some unitary \cite{Hyllus2010Not}.
 In this case, the best metrological performance achievable by separable states is a constant independent of the Hamiltonian.
 Any state that has a better metrological performance than that must be entangled.